Aish-trycode/TDSP2-DATA-AGENT/README.md

 # Read this file everything will happen on its own.

-`Note: try to use linux distro or install WSL(subsystem for linux) on windows.`

 ## 🚀 Features
 - Automatically installs dependencies from `requirements.txt`
 - Installs ngrok if not already installed